GETTING STARTED WITH GDMP

-- The Recycling Partnership will also perform a final review of all MMP program assessment survey responses to confirm data quality and provide feedback to GDMP Program Managers as necessary.
+- The Recycling Partnership will also perform a final review of MSW and Recycling Collection Programs survey responses to confirm data quality and provide feedback to GDMP Program Managers as necessary.

 - The general flow of the verification process is as follows:

-- An MMP member marks all relevant surveys as “complete”.
+- An MMP member (participating municipality, county or regional agency) marks all relevant surveys as “complete”.

 - GDMP Program Manager is notified, by automated email, that the MMP member’s surveys have been marked as "complete".

-- GDMP Program Manager logs into Re-TRAC Connect™ to review the completed survey responses.
+- GDMP Program Manager logs into Re-TRAC™ to review the completed survey responses.

 - GDMP Program Manager follows the steps outlined in the Data Verification Protocol (see below).

-- Document important review notes including changes made to the survey response and the steps taken to confirm the accuracy of the data.
+- PM's can document important review notes including changes made to the survey response and the steps taken to confirm the accuracy of the data.

-- The Recycling Partnership performs a final review of the MMP member’s completed survey response, reviews the GDMP Program Manager’s review notes, and addresses any outstanding questions with the GDMP Program Manager.
+- The Recycling Partnership and Bio-Cycle will perform a final review of the MMP member’s completed survey response, they will review any GDMP Program Manager’s response notes, and address any outstanding questions with the GDMP Program Manager.

-- The Recycling Partnership marks the MMP member’s survey responses as “Verified”.
+- The Recycling Partnership and Bio-Cycle will mark the MMP member’s survey responses as “Verified”.

 - Members cannot mark program assessment survey responses as "complete" until data has been entered into all required fields.
 Therefore, all essential program information will be available when GDMP Program Managers review survey responses marked as "complete".

-- Verification should focus on appropriateness of the numerical data, both in raw form (i.e. entered directly into a field) but also in calculated form (e.g. pounds per household metric).
+- Verification should focus on the appropriateness of the numerical data, both in raw form (i.e. entered directly into a field) and also in the calculated form (e.g. pounds per household metric).

 Data Verification Protocol

-The Government Data Management Plan includes a suite of powerful program performance reports that transform municipal program data into valuable insights about your jurisdiction's overall waste diversion performance.
+The Government Data Management Plan includes a suite of powerful program performance reports that transform residential program data into valuable insights about your jurisdiction's overall waste diversion performance.

-Measure the total tons of recycling, municipal solid waste (MSW), and organics captured by all residential curbside programs in your jurisdiction.
-Put the data to work by analyzing minimum, maximum, average, and median values for the tons of single-family recycling, multi-family recycling, MSW, and organics.
+Measure the total tons of recycling, municipal solid waste (MSW), and yard & food waste captured by all residential programs in your jurisdiction.
+Use the built-in filters to filter on specific communities or types of members (e.g. Counties vs Municipalities).

 Total Lbs Per Household By Residential Curbside Programs

-Gain insights into the mix of material types accepted by the drop-off sites operated by the municipalities in your jurisdiction.
+Gain insights into the mix of material types accepted by the curbside programs operated by the communities in your jurisdiction.